For the complete documentation index, see llms.txt. This page is also available as Markdown.

 Now that you are in Edit mode, it is time to tag price elements everywhere on your site.
 Follow the steps below:

-1. Enable price tagging mode - Click the $ icon in the edit widget
+1. Enable price tagging mode: Click the $ icon in the widget

-3. Tag price elements - Move your cursor to see blue dotted lines around page elements.
-Click a price element to add it to the query selector list.
+3. Tag price elements: Move your cursor to see the page elements highlighted.
+Click a price element to add it to the selector list.
 Click Save to highlight the element:

 • Green = product is in the test you are currently previewing